5-Phase DEI Strategic Plan Consulting

-Summary of Services Offered:
+Summary of Services:

 Assist with Job Descriptions and Diversity Statements (Departmental/Institution):

 We explore how positions are crafted in attracting diverse candidates.
-We make sure to not disrupt the actual content/requirements but examine language to make the positions more inclusive.
+We make sure to not disrupt the actual content/requirements, but examine language to make the positions more inclusive.
 We also explore where jobs are posted and develop a tracking system to explore which marketing avenue has proven most effective.

+II.
 Job Distribution, Circulation and Outreach

 The Academic Network is now a member of over 1,468 national academic list-serves which gather prospective applicant information, including dissertation topics, concentrations, gender, age, past experiences and cultural background.
-All information is self-reported from the candidate.

 II.
 Development of the Best Practices Faculty Selection Committee Guide

 We assist in developing the categories, text, policies and procedures in the form of a training manual on the Guide to the Faculty Selection Committee Process.
 Specific focus is aimed at increasing the productivity of each search through navigating effective criteria with a sense of equity and inclusion.
 We will also assist in developing a Strategic Guide on Recruiting Diverse Faculty and Staff.